Amtrak service between Philly, Washington suspended

-PHILADELPHIA (AP) — Amtrak says service between Philadelphia and Washington has been temporarily suspended due to a train derailment in southeastern Pennsylvania.
+PHILADELPHIA (AP) — Amtrak says service between Philadelphia and Washington has been temporarily suspended due to a freight train derailment in southeastern Pennsylvania.

 Service was running with 30-minute delays before Amtrak suspended service shortly after 5 a.m.
 Thursday after two cars from a Norfolk Southern freight train derailed late Wednesday.
 Media reports say two cars on the 88-car train dumped loads of stone onto the tracks.